 Tiny Urban Kitchen was born out of my tiny urban condo situated between my alma mater and the other school in Cambridge.
 My tiny urban condo came with a tiny urban kitchen, hence the name of this blog.
 It was bit tight at times, but over all, it worked for me, and I spent lots of time there exploring new recipes and cooking methods.

-I have since moved out of that condo into a medium urban townhouse in Cambridge.
-My kitchen has a bit more space now, though my spirit of exploration and creativity has not diminished one bit.
+I then moved out of that condo into a medium urban townhouse in Cambridge.
+My kitchen had a bit more space.

 I am an experimenter by nature.
 I worked as a research chemist for years synthesizing new molecules in the lab.
 At home, I am always trying new things in the kitchen, exploring fun, new creative ways to cook.